 This is what we strive for at Pristine Tech with our clients.
 It’s how we establish working relationships that lead to repeat business, and how we deliver technology that achieves all of our clients’ objectives.

-In this first of two posts, we’ll lay out what you should expect from a reliable software development partner while setting up a work agreement.
+In this first of three posts, we’ll lay out what you should expect from a reliable software development partner while setting up a work agreement.

 Do they have a process?

 This is something you learn early in any worthwhile sales training, you need a sales process.
 A process shows you have a plan for bringing clients on, it shows that it’s more than just “whatever you want, we’ll do it”, and it makes sure nothing gets missed.
 Your job as the client is to make sure that your project is clearly understood.
 It’s the responsibility of the development partner to guide you through building a connection with the team and making sure all the details and context are clear.
 There are several reasons for this, from not being able to create a useful estimate without that connection to confirming that the development team can do what you are asking, but it also establishes trust.
 It’s not theatrics, it's necessary.
 If you meet a vendor that seems to require you to determine every step of the discovery and planning, that may be a problem.

 Shared understanding of done

 More than just the technical requirements, what are the business needs this project addresses?
 It's clichéd because it's true and important.
 Every good project has a series of meetings to clearly lay out what the project is supposed to accomplish and who’s responsible for what.
 This should be documented, but it's not about getting a document that’s binding to restrict what you, the client, can ask for.
 It’s about establishing where you want to go and why so the development team can be sure that their code is done with that in mind.